1985–86 in English football: Third Division

 Reading won the Third Division title after beginning the season with 13 successive victories, meaning they would be playing in the Second Division for the first time since 1931.
 Plymouth Argyle took the runner-up spot, and Derby County was the third promoted side.

 The bottom two positions were occupied by Swansea City and the Wolverhampton Wanderers.
 Cardiff City and Lincoln City filled the other relegation spots.

 Fourth Division

 Swindon Town won promotion by a record-breaking 18 points, and became the second team (after York City two years previously) to exceed 100 points in a season, and was also awarded the board's decision to reinstate manager Lou Macari days after his controversial dismissal at the end of the previous season.
 Chester City, who had finished bottom of the league just two years prior, were promoted as runners-up.
 Mansfield Town and Port Vale took the two remaining promotion spaces.

 Torquay United, Preston North End, Cambridge United, and Exeter City were made to apply for re-election.
-Preston, the inaugural First Division champion back in 1888–89, saw its lowest finish ever at 23rd position almost a century from their two back-to-back titles.
+Preston, the inaugural Football League champions back in 1888–89, saw their lowest finish ever at 23rd position almost a century on from their two back-to-back titles.